sampathkatari/flutter_language_switcher_using_provider/README.md

 - `AppLocalizations` loads the correct JSON file at runtime.
 - The `HomePage` uses the `.translate()` method to show the correct language strings.

+---

+This is also available in Medium: [Flutter State Management with Provider](https://medium.com/@sampath.katari/flutter-state-management-with-provider-a-practical-guide-on-building-a-language-switcher-1bb2aabf32ba)